SPIKE GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————–Possibly a perimeter wall north of the Industrial Estate still survives.

 The small village of Thurnscoe lies roughly half way between Barnsley and Doncaster in South Yorkshire.
 Thurnscoe was one of a number of coal mining villages that lay in the Dearne Valley, an area were the popularity of Whippet Racing had grown during the post years of the First World War, and had established as a popular past time amongst the coal miners.
 During the early months of 1936, and having witnessed the popularity of dog racing, it became an idea of a local butcher to approach the Thurnscoe Sporting Club, to construct a greyhound track around its football pitch.
-Having agreed terms, the first meeting came in April 1936, with both Whippet and Greyhound Racing events being staged.
+Having agreed terms, the first meeting came on May 29th 1936, with both Whippet and Greyhound Racing events being staged.
 The venue would continue as a flapping track from then on right up until its closure during the mid 1950’s.
 It became known locally as the Spike Greyhound Track, or sometimes the Thurnscoe Fairplay Greyhound Track, and was located within one mile of the present day Highgate Greyhound Stadium.
 Thurnscoe Sporting Club no longer exists, as the site is now covered by CBR Container Services on Albion Drive in Thurnscoe East.
 Any evidence of the stadium being there has totally been removed, but there is a chance that the perimeter wall north of the Industrial Estate may possibly still exists.